Learn how to make a large zippered tote bag with this free pattern. Step by step zippered tote bag pattern with zipper.

 Press.
 Pin your pretty pocket fabric onto the central panel, bottoms aligned.
 Baste in place.
 Place your flap onto the central panel so that the flap aligns over the pocket, work out the placement of the other side of your magnetic snap, insert through one layer of fabric on the back of this flap.

-Place the flap back on the central panel, with the magnetic snap closed.
+Place the flap back on the central fabric panel, with the magnetic snap closed.
 Pin and then top stitch along the straight edge.

 Assemble the outer bag